azrod/doc-crds-dev-update-action/README.md

-Go proxy warming action
+doc.crds.dev warming action
 =======================

-This action ensures that a newly released version of a Go module is pulled to the specified proxy.
+This GitHub action is based on the great work of [Andrew Slotin](https://github.com/andrewslotin) and his [go-proxy-pull-action](https://github.com/andrewslotin/go-proxy-pull-action) action.

-Each time there is a new tag created in repository with a name that looks like a [semantic version](https://blog.golang.org/publishing-go-modules), the action gets triggered, pulling this version with `go get` via the configured proxy (https://proxy.golang.org by default).
+This action ensures that a newly released version of a custom resource is discovered by the [doc.crds.dev](https://doc.crds.dev) service.

-The action also recognizes the tags that version submodules stored within the same repository, e.g. `contrib/awesomity/v1.2.3`.
+Each time there is a new tag created in repository with a name that looks like a [semantic version](https://blog.golang.org/publishing-go-modules), the action will pull the new version of the custom resource module and request the [doc.crds.dev](https://doc.crds.dev) to warm up the cache for the new version.

 Usage
 -----

-To renew the documentation on [pkg.go.dev](https://pkg.go.dev) create a new workflow file with following context:
+To renew the documentation on [doc.crds.dev](https://doc.crds.dev) create a new workflow file with following context:

 ```yaml
 on: